 Heating and air conditioning maintenance is designed to increase energy efficiency through proper operation of mechanical equipment.
-Local providersAgencies are encouraged to identify HVAC systems that could benefit from service maintenance to avoid future breakdowns.
+Agencies are encouraged to identify HVAC systems that could benefit from service maintenance to avoid future breakdowns.

-- 1. Must meet Eligibility Requirements outlined in Section 2.0.
-Must be a recommendation from a LIWAP inspection. - 2.
-Must have centrally ducted electric heating and cooling.
+- 1. Must meet Eligibility Requirements outlined in Section 2.0. - 2.
+Must have centrally ducted electric heating and cooling. - 3.
+Must be a recommendation of a NEAT or DEF-approved audit, or Agency assessment protocol.